 From assisting social workers and psychologists to connecting clients to the services they need, social and human service assistants play an important role in serving others.
 Coordinating services, assisting the elderly, researching available services and determining clients’ needs are among the crucial responsibilities of social and human service assistants.
-NWCCD’s Human Services program will guide you through courses relevant to the industry, helping you understand theories while gaining hands-on learning to launch your career in human services.
-The Human Services program is available at Sheridan College.
+Sheridan College’s Human Services program will guide you through courses relevant to the industry, helping you understand theories while gaining hands-on learning to launch your career in human services.

 Many social workers, addiction practitioners and public health case managers earn degrees in Human Services.
 Increased demand for medical and social services has resulted in new job growth and opportunities for an array of human service arenas.
 The U.S. Bureau of Labor Statistics predicts 16% job growth for social and human service assistants, resulting in more than 63,900 new jobs from 2016-2026.
 The field of social workers is expected to grow by 16%, adding more than 109,700 new jobs.
 Strong job growth is also predicted for related fields like Substance Abuse and Behavioral Disorder Counselors, Social and Community Service Managers and Psychologists.

-Our NWCCD Human Services faculty are dedicated to your success and preparing you for a career in the social and human services field.
+Our Human Services faculty are dedicated to your success and preparing you for your career.
 Our faculty actively network with community and private agencies within social services to ensure you gain the knowledge and skills you need for the job market.

 Our award-winning Human Services faculty will guide you through courses available in several formats, including online courses and concurrent enrollment courses with local and regional high schools.